"Construction projects frequently deviate from their projected costs - which makes the use of effective KPIs critical to project success."

 - Project safety and risk management.
 An excellent safety record is vital to project success - and a failure to safely conduct onsite activities can result in incidents that waste valuable time and resources.
 Effective safety initiatives should include safety meetings and frequent and proactive assessment of onsite risk (as well as ongoing alignment with the project recovery plan), in order to eliminate risk and safety issues which expose stakeholders to cost overruns.

 - Quality assessment and items performance

 Quality is a major project performance attribute.
 Continuous evaluation and improvement of compliance with project standards and procedures is critical to ensure the delivered product will meet project specifications.
 Non-consistency in the application of project processes and standards leads to rework, poor quality audits, and increased occurrence of non-conformance reports (NCRs) - resulting in increased project costs.

 Construction Cost Control, Monitoring, and Accounting

 Developing a construction project cost control baseline can help PCMs compare and contrast project conditions with planned costs - still, tracking daily progression is a daunting task for those who still rely on spreadsheets and manual processing.

 Cost control software for construction can offer incredible benefits - but ALICE Technologies takes that a step further, using novel AI-driven tech to empower PCMs throughout the entire lifecycle.
 While most cost control software for construction is useful only in the construction phase, ALICE can be used during pre-construction and project execution - offering deep insight from ideation to completion.

-Leveraging ALICE’s cost control software for construction helps PCMs and their project control teams define, track, and assess KPIs which demonstrate project health - as well as proactively identify risks which may affect project cost, and realign projects that stray from their ideal project budget.
+Leveraging ALICE’s cost control software for construction helps PCMs and their project control teams define, track, and assess construction KPIs which demonstrate project health - as well as proactively identify risks which may affect project cost, and realign projects that stray from their planned budget.

 Construction projects frequently deviate from their initial budget - but it doesn’t have to be that way.